anze3db/selenium-testing-library/README.md

 ## Finding elements

 `get_by` returns the element matched and throws an exception if zero or more than one elements matched.
+This is the main function that we should be using to locate elements on a page.

 `query_by` returns the element matched or `None` if no element matched.
 It throws and exception if more than 1 elements matched.
+Mostly used for asserting that an element is **not** present: `assert not screen.query_by_text("not on page")`.

 `find_by` behaves like `get_by`, but uses a `WebDriverWait` to wait until the element is present in the DOM.

 `get_all_by` returns a list of elements matched.
 It raises an exception if no elements matched.

 `query_all_by` returns a list of elements matched.
 It returns an empty list when no elements matched.

 `find_all_by` behaves like `get_all_by`, but uses a `WebDriverWait` to wait until the elements jare present in the DOM.

 Examples: